saxtonvandalsen/stock-crypto-tracker/README.md

 * **Responsive UI:** Built with Bootstrap and CSS FlexBox for a clean and responsive layout, optimized for different screen sizes.
 * **React/Redux State Management:** Redux helps handle the application's complex state with efficiency, from fetching API data to managing user favorites.

+## Deployment on Netlify
+Deployed this on Netlify, utilizing its continous integration and deployment capabilities.
+The deployment is configured to automatically trigger builds from the main branch of the GitHub repository, ensuring all code changes are reflected in the live environment.
+The build process is handled through Netlify's automated pipelines, with the React application built using **npm run build**.
+Environment variables, including API keys and Firebase credentials, are securly managed through Netlify's settings.
+Leveraging Netlify's global CDN for fast and reliable performance, along with automatic SSL management to provide secure HTTPS access.

 ## Tools and Technologies
 * **React:** JavaScript library I used to build the front-end user interface.
 * **Redux:** Centralized state management for handling asynchronous API calls, user authentication, and favorites.